MartinSchobben/RGS/README.md

 <!-- badges: end -->

 Making sense of the Dutch “Referentie Grootboek Schema”!
-RGS is used for business report and taxation as a standardization of journal posts.
+RGS is used for business reports and taxation and encompasses a standardization of journal posts.

 ## Installation